mrash/afl-cve/README.md

 ## Why is This Necessary?
-Because CVE descriptions are not generally being written to mention AFL as the tool that enabled particular bugs to be found. his is primarily due to the fact that CVE descriptions do not require the underlying discovery tool or technique to be disclosed.
+Because CVE descriptions are not generally being written to mention AFL as the tool that enabled particular bugs to be found.
+This is primarily due to the fact that CVE descriptions do not require the underlying discovery tool or technique to be disclosed.
 Nor should it necessarily - many security researchers have their own methods, and it might hurt the vulnerability reporting process if researchers